This page answers the frequently asked questions about CockroachDB Serverless (beta) and CockroachDB Dedicated.

 Is my cluster isolated?
 Does it share resources with any other clusters?

 CockroachDB Serverless (beta) is a multi-tenant offering and resources are shared between clusters.
-For more information, see CockroachDB Serverless Architecture.
+For more information, see CockroachDB Serverless (beta) Architecture.

 Can I upgrade my free CockroachDB Serverless (beta) cluster's performance?